Mistakes, miscommunications, and modifications in production

 Exploration: High Variability, Low Throughput

-In exploration, we are in the wide part of the tunnel, in which the scope of searches is wide, and the entropy is high.
-The intention is to maximize options and information gathering.
+In exploration, we are in the wide part of the funnel - the scope of searches is wide, and the entropy is high.

 Characteristics